30 July 2021

 Introduction to Stata for Data Analysisonline course

-This course will give a thorough introduction to the Statistics Software Stata.
+This course will give a thorough introduction to the Software Stata.
 It is tailored to the needs of academics and other research practitioners who are new to Stata or who wish to refresh their skills.
-The course will not cover basic statistical methods but how to apply these methods using Stata.
+The course will not cover basic statistical methods and their underlying mathematics but how to apply these methods using Stata.

-In the first part of the course, we will cover the program's interface and give an introduction to its syntax structure and basic rules to write clean and reproducible Stata code.
-Subsequently, we will provide you with skills in hands-on data management, common data analyses, and the visualizing of results.
-Depending on the participants' prior knowledge, we will be able to give further insight into the automatization of data wrangling and analyses procedures and the export of publication-ready results.
+In the first part of the course, we will cover the program's interface and introduce its syntax structure and basic rules to write clean and reproducible Stata code.
+Subsequently, we will provide you with skills in hands-on data management, common data analyses, and the visualization of results.
+Depending on the participants' prior knowledge, we will be able to give further insight into the automatization of data wrangling and analysis procedures, as well as the export of publication-ready results.
 Also, we will review available help and support features (online and offline) to equip participants with the necessary knowledge to further develop their skills and solve occurring problems.

 Nils Jungmann and Anne-Kathrin Stroppe are doctoral researchers working as a data curators for the German Longitudinal Election Study (GLES) at GESIS, Germany.